 By 15 October, the 7th Marines had suffered 46% casualties and Geiger relieved the regiment with the 5th Marines.
 Harris adopted siege tactics, using bulldozers and flamethrower tanks, pushing from the north.
 On 30 October, the 81st Division took over command on Peleliu, and took another six weeks, with the same tactics, to reduce 'The Pocket'.

 On 24 November, Nakagawa proclaimed 'Our sword is broken and we have run out of spears.'
-He then burnt his regimental colours and performed ritual suicide.: 86 He was posthumously promoted to lieutenant general for the valout he had displayed on Peleliu.
+He then burned his regimental colours and committed suicide: he was posthumously promoted to lieutenant general for the bravery he had displayed on Peleliu.
 On 27 November the island was declared secure, ending the 73-day-long 'Battle of Peleliu'.

 One Japanese lieutenant and 26 men of the 2nd Regiment, together with eight men of the 45th Guard Force held out in the caves in Peleliu until 22 April 1947, surrendering after a Japanese admiral had convinced them the war was over.